csswizardry/csswizardry.github.com/_posts/2017-02-06-typography-for-developers.md

 If you really want to show off, there’s technically a different character for minuses.
-A hyphen is a very close approximation, but is set a little lower and shorter than a true hyphen.
+A hyphen is a very close approximation, but is set a little lower and shorter than a true minus.

 <p class="_tfd-demo">Your balance is £-1902.</p>